Skip to main content

 Basic types

-• bool - boolean (true/false) (caution!
-TRUE in TVM is -1, not 1)
+• bool - boolean (true/false).
+Note: in TVM, true is represented as -1, not 1

-• cell - TVM cell
+• cell - a TVM cell

-• builder - TVM builder
+• builder - a TVM builder

 • address - blockchain address

-• coins - Toncoin/coins amounts
+• coins - Toncoin or coin amounts

 • void - no return value

-• never - never returns (always throws)
+• never - function never returns (always throws an exception)

 Fixed-width integers